spaiga/toll-parking/README.md

 The [API Documentation](http://localhost:8080/toll-parking-api-spec/) allows also to interact with the API.

-Clicking on each method, you will have the possibility to *Try Out* that method, directly from the web page.
+Clicking on each method, you will have the possibility to *Try it out* that method, directly from the web page.

 ### Using CURL